Arunscape/chaosconf/101/chaosconf101.md

 ## what is chaos engineering

-- thoughful planned experiments designed to reveal weakness in our systems
+- thoughtful planned experiments designed to reveal weakness in our systems
 - scientific method

 ## measuring the cost of downtime: